Frequently Asked Questions

 Where are most of your homes located?

-We work primarily in two New Haven neighborhoods — the Hill and Newhallville.
-These remain a focus for development work, along with scattered site projects throughout the Greater New Haven area.
+We build primarily in New Haven, most recently in the Fair Haven and Hill North communities.
+These neighborhoods remain a focus for development work, along with scattered site projects throughout the Greater New Haven area.
 Habitat’s goal is not only to create individual homeowners, but also to contribute significantly to neighborhood revitalization.
 By concentrating efforts on neighboring blocks, Habitat has had a dramatic impact on the character of the neighborhoods in which it works.

 Through volunteer labor and tax-deductible donations of money and materials, Habitat builds or rehabilitates simple, decent houses with the help of the homeowner (partner) families.
 Homeowners are required to contribute 400 hours of “sweat equity” toward building their own and their neighbors’ Habitat houses.
 Houses are purchased from Habitat at or below cost via a 0% percent interest, 25-year mortgage, creating affordable homeowner mortgage payments.